 It’s not easy

-Let’s start with acknowledging that building a website can be overwhelming.
+Let’s start by acknowledging that building a website can be overwhelming.
 Especially, if you lack the skills, time or money to do so.
 When I first started my journey as an entrepreneur, I strived to figure out web design on my own.
 But truth be told, even the pre-built websites were way over my head.
 Time is money so I had to choose wisely where I would spend it.
 Needless to say, it was an easy decision not to spend it on things I knew nothing about.
 I’m a strong believer that we have to surround ourselves with people smarter than us if we truly want to succeed.
 Fortunately, I had created a great hive to help me through the process.

 It’s important to remember that regardless of your industry, websites add tremendous value that your social media profiles can’t.
-Underestimating the value of investing in a great website design is not a luxury any business owner can afford.
+Underestimating the value of investing in great website design is not a luxury any business owner can afford.
 A great website can help you establish credibility and centralize all your business services/products so that potential customers can make a purchase.

-Plan for success in 2019
+Plan for Success in 2019